sillsdev/chorus/README.md

 Overview
 ========

-Chorus is version control system designed to enable workflows appropriate for typical language development teams who are geographically distributed.
+Chorus is a version control system designed to enable workflows appropriate for typical language development teams who are geographically distributed.
 These teams need to edit a set of common files, working towards a publication.
 They want to share their work while, crucially, being able to defer dealing with conflicting edits for periods of time or until a qualified team member can make decisions about the conflicts.
-The system is implemented on top of a commonly used Open Source Distributed Version Control System.
+The system is implemented on top of a commonly-used Open Source Distributed Version Control System.
 It works in scenarios in which users are connected by Local Area Network, Internet, or hand-carried storage devices.
 Chorus supports several workflow models, including those that maintain a “master” database separate from the incoming submissions of team members.
-Quite unlike the version control systems commonly in use, the system works invisibly for the common cases and is kept simple for even beginner computer users.
+Quite unlike the version control systems commonly in use, Chorus works invisibly for the common cases and is kept simple for even beginner computer users.

 ## Distinctive Features